 In addition, the Commissioner must submit an annual report on her work.
 The Commissioner"s duties also include the obligation to be present in the Bundestag if requested by Parliament or the Defence Committee.

 Guardian of basic rights and principles

 Since the first Parliamentary Commissioner for the Armed Forces took up office in 1959, the Bundestag has issued no instructions and the Defence Committee has done so on only 25 occasions.
-The Commissioner therefore works primarily on his own initiative.
+The Commissioner therefore works primarily on her own initiative.

 The Commissioner investigates incidents within the Bundeswehr which give rise to the suspicion that, for example, human dignity, freedom of opinion or the legal protection of service personnel have been unlawfully restricted.